-My research aims to change that with stakeholders to manage disease transmission between domestic and wild ungulates in the Kazakh rangelands.
+My research aims to change that threat of disease spill-over to sai- by building evidence and work with stakeholders to manage disease transmission between domestic and wild ungulates in the Kazakh rangelands.
 My research partners and I want to understand the effects of environmental and climatic change on the transmission of gastrointestinal nematodes - think of very small worms in the animals' stomachs - between migratory and domestic ungulates (between saiga and cows, sheep, goats, etc.).
 Knowing how diseases and parasites move between species, and how changes in climate and on the steppe landscape exacerbate this, we can more readily predict where disease transmission hotspots will occur (like shared watering holes) and begin identifying patterns and actions to control or mitigate disease and future MMEs.
 By knowing more about a disease and its effect on wild and domestic species, the better we can design targeted disease management systems to address economic security, goals.